Data-Robusta/data-robusta/symeon_presi.md

 In the early 90s, Fedecafe worked closely with Colombian farmers, helping them learn better farming techniques.

-Fedecafe's involvement created a very different market, evidenced by distinct price distributions before and after 1995.
+This created two different stories, one pre-1995 and one post-1995.

 Analyzing this data together is like comparing automobile production before and after Henry Ford invented the assembly line.